 Preparation of plant extract:

 One kilogram of fresh aerial parts was cleaned thoroughly with tap water, dried at room temperature, and ground into a fine powder with an electric blender.
-Before subsequent applications, the powder was kept in a cool place and away from light.About 752g of powdered aerial components were soaked in 3.76 L of n-hexane, ethyl acetate, and methanol.
+Before subsequent applications, the powder was kept in a cool place and away from light.About 752g of powdered aerial components were soaked in 3.76 L of n-hexane, ethyl acetate, and methanol, respectively.
 The samples were submerged at room temperature for three to seven days with constant stirring.
 This procedure was repeated three times to increase the extraction efficiency; following filtration, the extracts were concentrated at a temperature of 40 °C in a rotary evaporator and dried in an oven at 37 °C.For further examination, the dried extracts were weighed and kept at 4°C.

 Invitro antimicrobial activity assay:

-Agar Well Diffusion Assay:
+Agar Well Diffusion Assay

 The agar well diffusion method was used to investigate antimicrobial activity on Mueller Hinton Agar (MHA) for bacteria and Sabouraud Dextrose Agar (SDA) for fungi.Both media were prepared according to the manufacturer's instructions, boiled to dissolve, and autoclaved at 121°C for 15 minutes at 15psi.After cooling to 45°C, the sterilized media was aseptically placed into an appropriate number of labeled sterile Petri dishes and allowed to harden.The test organisms were subcultured into Sabouraud Dextrose Broth (SDB) for fungus and Nutrient Broth (NB) for bacteria before being incubated at 37°C for 18-24 hours and 25°C for 24-48 hours, respectively, before being analyzed.

-Using the McFarland standard, each organism was standardized to a turbidity of 0.5 x 108 cells/ml in saline solution (0.85% NaCl) (through visual comparison).Using a sterilized cotton swab, 0.1 milliliters of the standardized suspensions were used to inoculate the surfaces of the 90mm-diameter Mueller Hinton agar and Sabouraud Dextrose Agar plates respectively.Each agar plate was punctured with sterile cork borer tools, each with a six-millimeter diameter well.
+Using the McFarland standard, each organism was standardized to a turbidity of 0.5 x 108 cells/ml in saline solution (0.85% NaCl) (through visual comparison).Using a sterilized cotton swab, 0.1 mm of the standardized suspensions were used to inoculate the surfaces of the 90mm-diameter MHA and SDA plates respectively.Each agar plate was punctured with sterile cork borer tools, each with a 6 mm diameter well.
 Each hole was filled with a 20mg/ml methanol, ethyl acetate, and n-hexane extract of F.schweinfurthii.

 Commercial antibiotics (gentamicin and ketoconazole) were employed as positive controls for bacteria and fungi, respectively, to test the sensitivity of the isolates, while DMSO was used as negative controls.
 After allowing the extract to diffuse into the agar for 5 hours at room temperature, the plates were incubated at 37°C for 18-24h for bacteria and 25°C for 24-48h for fungi, except yeast (Candida species), which was incubated at 37°C.The inhibition zones were measured millimeters after incubation using a meter rule.
 The entire experiment was done three times, and the zone of inhibition's mean values was calculated.
 33.

-Minimum Inhibitory Concentration Determination:
+Minimum Inhibitory Concentration Determination

 The MIC was obtained specifically for the extracts and isolates that demonstrated inhibitory action.
 The MIC of the effective extracts was measured using the broth dilution method33.
 The extracts were tested against the bacteria at various concentrations ranging from 2500 to 20000 g/ml.
 The extract-free broth served as a negative control, while the conventional antibacterial drug (gentamycin) served as a positive control.
-The minimum inhibitory concentration was determined after a 24-hour incubation at 37 oC as the lowest concentration that demonstrated no observable growth using turbidity as a measure.
+The minimum inhibitory concentration was determined after a 24-hour incubation at 37 °C as the lowest concentration that demonstrated no observable growth using turbidity as a measure.

-3.2.5 Determination of antioxidant activity:
+Determination of antioxidant activity: